DCS-120 Confocal and Multiphoton FLIM Systems

 GPU Processing

-SPCImage NG uses GPU (Graphics Processor
+SPCImage NG uses GPU (Graphics Processor Unit)

-reduced from formerly more than 10 minutes to a few seconds.
+formerly more than 10 minutes to a few seconds.

 Maximum-Likelihood Algorithm

-Unlike previous
+Unlike earlier

 SPCImage versions, SPCImage NG uses a maximum-likelihood algorithm (or